anikkasood/cs205-project2/README.md

 ## Why Early Features Matter

 In Forward Selection, the first feature selected is the one with the highest individual accuracy.
-Features added later are evaluated in combination with it.
-This makes early features very influential in the final result.
+Following features that are selected are in combination with it.
+Therefore, the intial selection has a great impact on overall accuracy.

 ## Hardware